Skip to content

 DEDynapenie

-Dynapenia is the age-related loss of muscle strength and power that occurs independently of muscle mass loss.
-The term was coined by Clark and Manini (2008) to distinguish age-related strength loss from sarcopenia, which historically centred on muscle mass.
-It reflects neurological decline — fewer motor units, slower firing rates, reduced central drive — rather than just atrophy.
-Because strength predicts mortality more strongly than mass, dynapenia is now considered a distinct geriatric risk factor; power-focused training is the primary countermeasure.
+Dynapenia is the age-related loss of muscle strength and power, separate from the loss of muscle mass.
+Clark and Manini coined the term in 2008.
+They wanted to distinguish age-related strength loss from sarcopenia, which historically focused on muscle mass.
+Dynapenia reflects a neurological decline, not just shrinkage.
+You have fewer motor units, slower firing rates, and reduced central drive.
+Because strength predicts death more strongly than mass does, dynapenia is now seen as a distinct geriatric risk factor.
+Power-focused training is the main countermeasure.

 Sources